 which is their ancestral homeland.
 Their courage

-and resilience in the face of colonialism inspires me.
+and resilience in the face of colonialism and white supremacy inspire me.